What is Anchoring Bias in Behavioral Finance?

 Overconfidence bias is the tendency for investors to overestimate their knowledge, skills, and ability to control market outcomes, making it one of the most costly cognitive errors inbehavioral finance.
 Overconfidence bias belongs to a broader family ofbehavioral finance biases that distort investor decision-making across every market cycle.
 Kahneman (2011), Thinking, Fast and Slow, identified overconfidence […]

 What Are Behavioral Finance Biases?
-A Complete Guide for Investors and Traders
+A Practical Guide for Investors and Traders

 Confirmation Bias: The Silent Saboteur in Your Trading